 I am clear in my mind that many outside behavioural issues have their roots in the home, and so I always start here and then move on to the outside.
 This simple approach alone can make a profound difference to the dog and owner's mind set as we move into a less secure place.
 We are of course looking for calm behaviour at each stage before we progress to the outside.

-So there you have it, a few thoughts on dog behaviour, and how it can vary from job to job.
-I love talking dogs, so feel free to call me to discuss any problems you may be having with yours.
+So there you have it, a few thoughts on dog behaviour problems, and how it can vary from job to job.
+I love talking dogs, so feel free to contact me to discuss any problems you may be having with yours.